Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 - Should we create a seperate piece of state to store time or should we combine it with existing state?
 - What should we name this piece of state? ... "`elapsedTime`"?
 - How should we increment `elapsedTime`?
-- How often or *(by which interval)* should we update `elapsedTime` every ... millisecond? ... second? ... minute?
+- How often or *(by which interval)* should we update `elapsedTime`, ... every second? ... minute?
-- What type of data should we use to represent elapsed time ... a string? ... a number?
+- What type of data should we use to represent elapsed time? ... a string? ... a number?
 - Should we consider if we might want to start/stop the timer?
 - How do we toggle a timer from **"timing"** to **"not timing"**?
 - Should we store an additional piece of state to represent whether or not the timer is timing?